maltesie/bridge2/README.md

 If you use this software or anything it produces for work to be published, please cite:

-Malte Siemers, Michalis Lazaratos, Konstantina Karathanou, Federico Guerra, Leonid Brown, and Ana-Nicoleta Bondar.
-Bridge: A graph-based algorithm to analyze dynamic H- bond networks in membrane proteins, Journal of Chemical Theory and Computation 2019, 15 (12) 6781-6798

-and

-Federico Guerra, Malte Siemers, Christopher Mielack, and Ana-Nicoleta Bondar.
-Dynamics of Long-Distance Hydrogen-Bond Networks in Photosystem II, The Journal of Physical Chemistry B 2018 122 (17), 4625-4641
+Malte Siemers and Ana-Nicoleta Bondar.
+Interactive Interface for Graph-Based Analyses of Dynamic H-Bond Networks: Application to Spike Protein S, Journal of Chemical Information and Modeling 2021 61 (6), 2998-3014, DOI: 10.1021/acs.jcim.1c00306

 ## Installation guide